Edderic/edderic.github.io/_posts/2015-12-14-p2-building-an-intervention-system.markdown

 [http://scikit-learn.org/stable/auto_examples/svm/plot_separating_hyperplane_unbalanced.html](http://scikit-learn.org/stable/auto_examples/svm/plot_separating_hyperplane_unbalanced.html)
 Another consideration that is highlighted by unbalanced data is how we split the data into training and test sets.
-Simply splitting the data without regards to the balance of target feature could yield wildly different results.
+Simply splitting the data without regards to the balance of target label could yield wildly different results.
 For example, imagine that a simple training and test split coming from `train_test_split` function might give us a training set that consists of students who have passed the final exam, and the testing set only consisted of